Adobe-CEP/Samples/PProPanel/ReadMe.md

 Mac:        /Library/Application Support/Adobe/CEP/extensions
 ```

-## 4. Write and test your panel's JavaScript using Chrome debugger
+## 4. Write and test your panel's JavaScript using a JavaScript debugger

 To enable debugging of panels using Chrome’s developer tools, put a file named
 `.debug` into your extension’s folder (as a peer of the `/CSXS` folder).
 The